-We are working with the Ministry of Education to develop a community sportsfield at Parua Bay.
+We are working with the Ministry of Education to put the finishing touches on a new community sportsfield at Parua Bay School.
 We are also developing two new fields at Ruakākā and providing further support to the Tikipunga Football Hub.